the-carlisle-group/Dado/README.md

 # Dado
 Dado is a collection of User Commands that implemetns a framework for Dyalog APL development operations.
 See the wiki for how to install and use Dado in your Dyalog APL session as a user (as an APL developer).

-These notes are for working and developing AcreTools itself.
+These notes are for working and developing Dado itself.

 ## Bootstrapping
 Dado functions can be called directly from the Dado project space when working on Dodo itself.